 Eligibility for Insurance and Cover

-When you join PSSap you might be eligible for lifePLUS auto cover.
-If you are eligible, your age and account balance will generally determine if you’ll need to opt in to get cover or if it’s switched on automatically.
+Most customers are eligible for lifePLUS auto cover when they join PSSap.
+Your age and account balance will generally determine if you’ll need to opt in to get cover or if it’s switched on automatically.
 Here’s everything you need to know.

 Who gets lifePLUS cover?